Staff & Contacts

 Since 1986, Hayden has been the main force who keeps Turtle Cove running smoothly.
 He is in charge of the station's boats, equipment, and facilities, and he regularly inspects all of these to ensure everyone's safety.
-Hayden also tells lots of stories about the history of the swamp and can identify (and probably catch---and cook) anything and everything crawling, oozing, and swimming in the area.
-His culinary skills are well known and highly regarded, especially when he fries fresh catfish or slowly simmers a seafood gumbo for one of our events.
+Hayden also serves as a research guide to researchers when needed, tells lots of stories about the history of the swamp.
+Hayden can identify (and catch---and cook) anything and everything crawling, oozing, and swimming in the area, and his culinary skills are well known and highly regarded, especially when he fries fresh catfish or slowly simmers a seafood gumbo or big black pot of chicken and sausage jambalaya for some of our special events.

-Turtle Cove Graduate Students: Our current Turtle Cove Graduate Students for Fall 2013 and Spring 2014, who are actually GA's from the Department of Biological Sciences who work for Turtle Cove while getting their masters degrees, are Eric Strickland (email@example.com) and Amanda Normand (firstname.lastname@example.org).
+Our current Turtle Cove Graduate Students for Summer and Fall of 2017, who are actually GA's from the Department of Biological Sciences who work for Turtle Cove while getting their masters degrees, are Tim Borgardt (email@example.com) and Shelby Barrett (firstname.lastname@example.org).